Favourite Opening Ceremony moments from past Olympic Games

 But of course the climax was when Muhammad Ali took the torch handoff from swimmer Janet Evans to light the Olympic cauldron.

-The music from this ceremony was so good that I actually bought the soundtrack on CD.
+The music from the Sydney 2000 Opening Ceremony was so good that I actually bought the soundtrack on CD.

 Vanessa Amorosi hit notes I didn’t know were possible in Heroes Live Forever as a giant sheet used as a projection screen crossed over the athletes.